da-x/hakyll-site/provider/posts/symbolic-gradients-with-plain-haskell.md

 fshow (Cos e)     = concat ["cos(", fshow e, ")"]
 ~~~~

-This implementation is basic that a sequence of summations will bear a horrible representation similar to `(x1 + (x2 + (x3 + (...))))` - however it's enough to get us going.
+This implementation is basic in so that a sequence of summations will bear a horrible representation similar to `(x1 + (x2 + (x3 + (...))))` - however it's enough to get us going.

 # Sample

-The [Wikipedia page for Automatic Differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) uses the following function:
+The [Wikipedia page for Automatic Differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) demonstrates with the following function:

 $$
 (x_1, x_2) = sin x_1 + x_1x_2
 $$

-Should be easy enough to represent it with our Haskell data, and use `fshow` from above:
+It should be easy enough to represent it with our Haskell data, and use `fshow` from above:

 ~~~~ {.haskell fancydiff=1 }
 λ> let wikipediaFunc = (Sin (Term 1)) `Add` ((Term 1) `Mul` (Term 2))